t9md/vim-transform/README.md

 Thats' filter command.
 Filter command in other word => transformer.
+You can transform shorthand syntax within buffer on the fly.

 You can write transformer whichever language you want.
 This have great possibility to reduce typing!